 Or call our main office at (312) 741-3601.

 The Chicago Park District operates 10 harbors: Montrose, Belmont, Diversey, DuSable, Monroe, Burnham, 31st Street, 59th Street, Jackson Outer and Jackson Inner.
 Each harbor has different characteristics and mooring types from stalls to dry moorings to serve all segments of the boating community.
 Consult Marine Department staff for more information.
-The regular season extends from May 1 until October 31.
-Assigned boaters may come into the harbors after April 15, but facilities are not guaranteed ready until after May 1.
+The regular season for 2020 is June 22nd to October 31st.
+Rates are not pro-rated and new applicants are not eligible for the pro-rata credit offered to renewing 2019 customers.
 A Late Leaver Permit must be purchased for those boaters wanting to use moorings after October 31.
 Late Leavers may stay until November 15, but facilities may be winterized before then.

 Mooring Assignment Procedures